pakerfeldt/node-red-contrib-fermentation-controller/Automated_fermentation.md

 # Automated fermentation

+💬 If you have any questions or suggestions, don't hesitate to [start a conversation using Discussions](https://github.com/pakerfeldt/node-red-contrib-fermentation-controller/discussions).

 ⚠️ This guide is work-in-progress ⚠️

 This guide will walk you through how to accomplish a fully automated multi-step fermentation using this Node-RED library along with a few other.